MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 Base template types are special templates that Microsoft created for specific industries.
 These base templates often contain proprietary apps that aren't available in the apps store.

-Once a base template type is defined, you can extend or override these special templates with additional properties that you'd like to specify.
+Once a base template type is defined, you can extend or override these special templates with more properties that you'd like to specify.
 Some base template types contain properties that can't be overridden.

 > [!NOTE]
 > Pre-defined base templates provided in Microsoft Teams can be duplicated but not edited.